JDASoftwareGroup/kartothek/docs/guide/partitioning.rst

 Shuffling
 *********

-To circumvent this, we offer a shuffle implementation for dask dataframes.
+To circumvent the heavy file fragmentation, we offer a shuffle implementation for dask dataframes which causes the fragmented files for the respective partitioning values of A to be fused into a single file.

 .. ipython:: python
     :okwarning: